anthonyozerov/website/thoughts/trust-in-media/media.md

 In either case, if we examine the motive for leaking true information or lying, I think the simplest answer is to make Russia look bad for closing (or planning to close) a school.
 "Wow, the US expelled diplomats, and Russia closed a school in response?
 Who wants to hurt kids?"
 This would also perhaps apply diplomatic pressure and prevent Russia from escalating.

-So the outcome of the leak/lie was support for pro-US and anti-Russia policy.
+So the outcome of the leak/lie was support for pro-US policy.
 CNN and Politico effectively became tools of the government, its mouthpieces in a diplomatic conflict with Russia.

 Is this a desirable situation?
 I would argue not.
 We should let the US promote its interests through explicit means like press releases, speeches, and so on.
 The free press should not just be an avenue for what our leaders want us to think.
 If you would have disagreed with this under the Obama or Biden administrations, maybe you'll agree now.
 Refer to Herman and Chomsky's [Manufacturing Consent](https://en.wikipedia.org/wiki/Manufacturing_Consent) for details on why the media naturally become the voice of powerful institutions.

 So whenever you see an article on foreign policy referring to an anonymous government source, I invite you to think about the motive.
 What does the source say?
-If the information is important and embarrassing to the US government, it's probably just a regular leak of conscience.
-But sometimes the information will support a pro-US or pro-government perspective.
+If the information is important and embarrassing to the government, it's probably just a regular leak of conscience.
+But sometimes the information will support a pro-government perspective.
 Treat such information with care.
 Note that this can also apply [when the sources are not anonymous](https://en.wikipedia.org/wiki/Public_statement_on_the_Hunter_Biden_emails).

 ## <a name="visual"></a> Messaging in visual media

 I am reminded of another media incident that was quite close to home.
 In March 2020, I was in my first year at Columbia when the pandemic arrived, classes were cancelled, and we were told to pack our bags.
 Here is a more specific timeline: